microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ### Command Line Tools

 Some developers prefer a less graphical view for their daily tasks and rely on the command line to achieve this.
 Writing code requires a significant amount of typing and some developers prefer to not disrupt their flow on the keyboard.
 They will use keyboard shortcuts to swap between desktop windows, work on different files, and use tools.
-Most tasks can be completed with a mouse, but one benefit of using the command line is that a lot can be done with command line tools without taking your hands off the keyboard.
+Most tasks can be completed with a mouse, but one benefit of using the command line is that a lot can be done with command line tools without the need of swapping between the mouse and keyboard.
 Another benefit of the command line is that they're configurable and you can save a custom configuration, change it later, and import it to other development machines.
 Because development environments are so unique to each developer, some will avoid using the command line, some will rely on it entirely, and some prefer a mix of the two.

 ### Popular Command Line Options